-Soaps were the foremost surfactants and obtained from fats called glycerides since they are esters which are formed by trihydric alcohol, glycerol with fatty acids that have lengthy chain carboxylic acids.
-Glycerides are hydrolyzed by heating with a solution of sodium hydroxide to make soaps, sodium salts of acids and propane 1,2,3 triol and this process is called as saponification.
+Soaps are the foremost surfactants mostly obtained from fats called glycerides that were mainly esters formed by trihydric alcohol, glycerol with fatty acids having lengthy chain carboxylic acids.
+Glycerides are hydrolyzed by heating with a solution of sodium hydroxide to make soaps, sodium salts of acids and propane 1,2,3 triol.
+This process is called saponification.

-- Surfactants consist of hydrophobic and hydrophilic portions.
+- Surfactants consist of hydrophobic (water-hating) and hydrophilic (water-loving) groups.

-- The molecules of surfactant are adsorbed on the oil surface and hence remove it from the oil surface.
+- The molecules of surfactant are adsorbed by the oil and hence it is removed from the surface.

 - The molecules of surfactant surround the oil after it has been removed and prevents it from depositing again.